Join Here | Log In

 Your gut microbiome is unique to you.
 But why?
 Have you ever wondered why our gut microbes are different?

-The bacteria that take up residence in your intestines depend on:
+The microbes that take up residence in your intestines depend on:

 • the foods you eat (or rather, what you feed your bacteria)